What is a Trigger Trust?

 - The client can be the Trustee, maintaining full control, until the client needs Trustee to step in and protect trust assets.

-- The trust is not tied to a particular domestic jurisdiction.
+- The trust wording does not tie it to a particular domestic jurisdiction.
 As such, the Trigger Trust TM has greater immunity from attacks in jurisdictions where case law has opened holes for legal predators.

-- The filing of the 3520 forms, FBAR and meeting FATCA requirements are not required prior to pulling the foreign asset protection trust trigger.
+- Structured properly, one does not need to meet FBAR and FATCA requirements prior to pulling the foreign asset protection trust trigger.

 - The trust includes estate planning provisions.
 So, when parents die, for example, the trust can care for future generations.